-- Comparing the assumptions used by management in the calculation of their estimate with independent assumptions (from publically available sources) and investigated any differences; and - Agreed the accuracy of data used to calculate the estimate against the Trusts original data.
+- Comparing the assumptions used by • management in the calculation of their estimate with independent assumptions (from publically available sources) and investigated any differences; and - Agreed the accuracy of data used to calculate the estimate against the Trusts original data.

-We evaluated and challenged the low provision for impairment of receivables and the basis of its calculation by identifying 'receivables past their due date but not impaired', selecting a sample and agreeing to cash receipt (where possible) or evidence to support their recoverability.
+We evaluated and challenged the low provision for impairment of receivables and the basis of

+Area of focus How our audit addressed the area of focus its calculation by identifying 'receivables past their due date but not impaired', selecting sample and agreeing to cash receipt (when possible) or evidence to support the recoverability.
 From the testing we did not identify any receivables balances in dispute.
-Where provisions balances had been 'reversed unused' we checked that the factors which originally justified the provision no longer applied and concluded that they did not.

-Unrecorded liabilities

-We performed testing to make sure there were no unrecorded liabilities by:

-- Agreeing large payments made and invoices received after the year end to supporting documentation and checking that where they related to FY16 expenditure an accrual was recognized appropriately; - Comparing the list of accrued expenses recognized at 31 March 2016 with that recognized in the prior year to identify differences in accruals year on year which we then investigated.

-From the testing performed we did not identify any unrecorded liabilities as at the year-end date.
+Where provisions balances had been 'reverse unused' we checked that the factors which originally justified the provision no longe applied and concluded that they did not.
+Unrecorded liabilities We performed testing to make sure there wer no unrecorded liabilities by: Agreeing large payments made an invoices received after the year end the supporting documentation and checkin that where they related to FY1 expenditure an accrual was recognized appropriately; Comparing the list of accrued expenses recognized at 31 March 2016 with the recognized in the prior year to identified differences in accruals year on year which we then investigated.
+From the testing performed we did not identiany unrecorded liabilities as at the year-endate.
+Financial Standing As part of our audit work, we are required to consider the ongoing financial position of the Trust and the appropriateness of the going In considering the financial performance of the Trust we have: Understood the Trust's budget, cas forecasts and levels of reserves and levels of revels of revels of reserves and levels of concern principle.

-Financial Standing

-As part of our audit work, we are required to consider the ongoing financial position of the Trust and the appropriateness of the going concern principle.

 The Trust has historically reported comfortable surpluses in the past three financial years and has a strong balance sheet with a FY16 cash balance of £46m.
 However surpluses are declining and the forecast position for FY17 is £1m surplus.
-In 2015, the Vale of York CCG put the contract for York based services out to tender; LYPFT was unsuccessful in their re-tendering and the contract was discontinued with them effective from 1st October 2015.
+In 2015, the Vale of York CCG put the contract for York based services out to tender; LYPFT was unsuccessful in their re-tendering and the contract was discontinued with them effective from 1st October 2015. assessed the ongoing ability of the Tru to meet its liabilities as they fall due; and We tested management's forecastir accuracy by comparing the current yea actual results to those included in th prior year annual plan.
+We found that th revised annual plan for FY16 produced September 2015 following the loss of th York contract was slightly prudent a £2.5m surplus.
+The actual surplus wa £0.5m ahead of plan due to non-recurrent income.
+We checked the anticipated financi